 \section{Robustness and sensitivity checks}

-In this Section, we comment on a few robustness and sensitivity checks whose results are reported in Appendix Tables.

-First, we check whether the corporate perimeter matters for the magnitude and significance of the impact of patent grants.
-As we have an industry with global outreach, we cannot exclude that innovation and patenting activity are delegated to subsidiaries located in the same country of headquarters or abroad.
+In this Section, we comment on a few robustness and sensitivity checks with a focus on smaller firms.
+First, we checked whether the corporate perimeter matters for the magnitude and significance of the impact of patent grants.
+As we have an industry with global outreach, we cannot exclude that innovation and patenting activity are delegated to subsidiaries in the same country of headquarters or abroad.
 The main idea is that multinational companies can control important portfolios of patents and manage them through subsidiaries located in many countries.
-In bigger groups, considerations about fiscal optimization and local knowledge advantages can bring about the location of highly specialized R\&D labs abroad\citep{bosenberg2017rnd, alstadsaeter2018patent, davies2020patent}.

-For our purpose, we modified our treatment group to consider as also treated those companies whose subsidiaries have been granted a patent in our period of analysis.
+In bigger groups, considerations about fiscal optimization and local knowledge advantages can bring about the location of highly specialized R\&D labs abroad \citep{bosenberg2017rnd, alstadsaeter2018patent, davies2020patent}.
+For our purpose, we modified our treatment group to consider as also treated those companies whose subsidiaries have been granted a patent in our analysis period.
 In the second column of Appendix Table \ref{tab: treatment groups}, we visualize the change in the composition of the treatment group.
-On the other hand, the control group will encompass companies without patents, either at the headquarter or subsidiary levels.
-We show in Appendix Tables \ref{tab: corporate perimeter shares} and \ref{tab: corporate perimeter productivity} how the main tenets on market shares and firm size are confirmed.
+On the other hand, the control group will encompass companies without patents, either at the headquarters or subsidiary levels.
+We show in Appendix Tables \ref{tab: DiD parent-subsidiaries patents} and \ref{tab: corporate perimeter shares} how our main tenets on market shares are confirmed.